ClusterHQ/flocker/docs/advanced/security.rst

 When you :doc:`install the flocker-node package <../indepth/installation>`, you are asked to run the ``flocker-ca`` tool provided as part of ``flocker-cli`` to generate a certificate authority for your cluster, as well as certificates and private keys for the control service and convergence agents.

-A certificate authority, also known as a root certificate, is a special type of TLS certificate that is authorised to generate other certificates by signing another key's `certificate signing request <http://en.wikipedia.org/wiki/Certificate_signing_request>`_ with its own private key.
+A certification authority certificate, also known as a root certificate, is a special type of TLS certificate that is used to generate other certificates by signing another key's `certificate signing request <http://en.wikipedia.org/wiki/Certificate_signing_request>`_ with its own private key.
+The certificate authority is an individual or organisation that is trusted to generate certificates signed with its own private key.
+In the context of Flocker, the certificate authority is the cluster administrator.

-This provides a means to verify the identity of an entity (for example, the control service or an API end user) that presents itself as being an authorised component of a cluster.
+This mutual authentication process, where certificates signed by a private key known only to the cluster administrator are used to establish connections, provides a means to verify the identity of an entity (for example, the control service or an API end user) that presents itself as being an authorised component of a cluster.

 If a convergence agent receives a request to change the state of a cluster node, for example, it can check that the TLS data received from a machine identifying as that cluster's control service was encrypted using the key of a certificate that is signed by the cluster's known certificate authority.
 Further, some data can be sent encrypted to the control service using the public key of the signed certificate presented by the control service.